twbs/blog/_posts/2012-12-10-bootstrap-3-plans.md

 - Drop the `*-wip` branch style of development.
 - Use tags for all versioned downloads, use smaller feature branches for dev work, and merge right into master (after 3.0 launches).

-To help communicate and track changes, we put together a [wiki page for upcoming 3.0 changes](https://github.com/twitter/bootstrap/wiki/Upcoming-3.0-changes).
-Follow along with what we're working on, ask questions, or contribute by using that page as a reference point.
-We'll do our best to keep it up to date as development progresses.
+To help communicate and track changes, we've opened a [Bootstrap 3 pull request](https://github.com/twitter/bootstrap/pull/6342).
+Follow along with what we're working on, ask questions, or contribute by using that pull request as a reference point.
+We'll be keeping it up to date as development progresses.

 In addition, we're going to try to **accelerate versioning** by focusing on individual components for major releases after 3.0 (e.g., modals or the carousel could be punted to a 4.0 release).
 Given this approach, it's less important for us to stuff a lot of feature work into 3.0.